navisens/NaviDocs/API.iOS.md

 **Params**
 Back propagation buffer size.

+#### `setCorrectionBackpropagationEnabled(_ state: Bool)`

+When setLocationNavisens is enabled and setCorrectionBackpropagationEnabled is called, after Navisens has initialized you will get the current position, and with certain corrections you will receive a series of latitude longitude coordinates representing a revised estimation on a recent portion of the traversed path.

+The corrected trajectory of points will be ordered by timestamp from oldest to most recent, until you get to your current revised position.

+**Params**

+Enable or disable correction back propagation.

 #### `setBinaryFileLoggingEnabled(_ state: Bool)`
 Allow our SDK to record data and use it to enhance our estimation system.